patternfly/patternfly-react/packages/react-core/src/components/AlertGroup/examples/AlertGroup.md

 ### Dynamic alert group with overflow message

-In the following example, there can be a max of 4 alerts shown at once.
+In the following example, there can be a maximum of 4 alerts shown at once.

 ```ts file="AlertGroupSingularDynamicOverflow.tsx" isBeta
 ```